sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 plugin that has searching functionality.
 For manual digraph entry, see :digraphs for a list of available symbols.

+# vim registers

+## tips
+always select the register using "<reg> BEFORE storing in it / pasting from it
+- "0 is useful

+## all the registers

+- the " register is the unnamed register. it's the default register used with motions like ydcsx
+- 26 alphabetic registers. you can use either "A or "a but lowercase will replace the register content while uppercase will append to it
+- the - register is the 'small delete' register. any deletion that is smaller than a line will go here. (deletions 1 line or longer go to number registers)
+- number 0 is always the most recently yanked text.
+- number 1 is the most recently deleted text (unless you specify another reg or it's shorter than one line, causing it to go into the - register instead)
+- numbers 2 through 9 are just history for the "1 register. when the contents of "1 are replaced, they go to 2, then to 3, and so on.
+- the + register is the system clipboard, though neovim supports shift+ctrl+v
+- the * register is another kind of system clipboard. idk just use + instead.
+- the : register contains the most recently used command
+- the . register contains the most recently inserted text
+- the % register is the name of the current file (relative to vim's cwd)
+- the # register is the name of the current alternate file (full path)
+- the # register contains the most recent search
+- the _ is the black hole register. use this when a script or plugin edits some text and you don't want to mess up the user's registers

 # Extra notes
 To see the previous output of commands, use :messages